-Of course, the GM is welcome to make some alterations to the mission itself:
+Of course, the GM is welcome to make some alterations to the campaign and try again:

-- An obvious thing to do is switch up the fighters or to have the players play as a different pilot. - Perhaps another target could be available at the objective point (such as a Snakeir-class carrier in the process of refueling). - Or perhaps the mission could be played from the Kilrathi perspective......
+- An obvious thing to do is switch up the fighters used with each mission or to have the players pick/create a different pilot. - Perhaps the mission could be played with a different set of craft, such as the standard set from WC1 or perhaps even from a later era. - Or perhaps the campaign could be played from the Kilrathi perspective.....

-The possibilities of further play are limited only by the limits of the GM's imagination.
-Enough additional materials have been included in this guidebook to make further WC1-era missions fairly easily to build; even more materials (including stats for craft from the later Wing Commander games) can be found with the full WCRPG rules, which is available at http://wcrpg.wikia.com.
+The possibilities of further play are limited only by the GM's imagination.
+More materials may be found in WCRPG's full rule set, which is available at http://wcrpg.wikia.com.

-The Pilots of VF-47
+The Good Guys: The Pilots of VF-9